rlgraph/rlgraph/docs/environments.rst

    :alt: The basic cycle in reinforcement learning.
    :scale: 60%

-   The basic cycle in reinforcement learning. (source:
+   Above: The basic cycle in reinforcement learning. |br| (source:
    `Reinforcement Learning - An Introduction - 2nd Edition <https://https://www.amazon.com/dp/0262039249/>`_)

 - We now start this procedure again, using `S'` as our